mehdiseydali/CBS/ISCX-Analysis/README.md

 Network traffic analysis: The statistical features can be used to identify patterns and trends in network traffic.
 This information can be used to improve network performance and security.
 Network intrusion detection: The statistical features can be used to develop machine learning models to detect malicious network traffic.
 Network performance monitoring: The statistical features can be used to monitor the performance of network applications and services.
-Overall, the code  provided is a useful tool for extracting statistical features from network traffic sessions.
+Overall, the code  provided is a useful tool for extracting statistical features from network traffic sessions./